aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/_index.md

 ### Get Merge Field Names

 You can come across a scenario where you will want to merge data with merge fields that are created by others, and in this case, you will not be sure about the exact names of merge fields.
-So, to achieve the mail merge purpose, first, you will need to read and display the names of all merge fields.
+So, to achieve the Mail Merge purpose, first, you will need to read and display the names of all merge fields.
 Aspose.Words allows you to get a collection of merge field names using the [GetFieldNames](https://reference.aspose.com/words/net/aspose.words.mailmerging/mailmerge/getfieldnames/) method.

 The following code example shows how to get names of all merge fields in the template: